Conditions / Neck Pain

 In many ways, technology has made our lives easier as we can stay in touch wherever we go.
 Unfortunately, too many people get tied to their devices for extended periods of time resulting in poor postures and pain.

 Prolonged positions exaggerate the stress on certain muscle groups while others are prone to fatigue.
 This is often described as Upper Crossed Syndrome.

 Muscles prone to tightness: upper trapezius, levator scapulae, and pectoralis

 Muscle prone to fatigue: deep neck flexors, serratus anterior, and rhomboids.

-OMNE Chiropractic is experienced in proper diagnosis of sciatica with a variety of safe and effective treatment approaches.
-If you are dealing with sciatica do not hesitate to schedule an appointment with our office.
+OMNE Chiropractic is experienced in the proper diagnosis of all types of neck pain with a variety of safe and effective treatment approaches.
+If you are dealing with nec pain do not hesitate to schedule an appointment with our office.